-This notice tells you about how Audit Wales will process your information when you apply for a job or make a recruitment enquiry.
+This privacy notice tells you about how the Wales Audit Office will process your information when you apply for a job or make a recruitment enquiry.
 This includes your application form, information recorded by or about you during any assessment or interview and any pre-employment screening information.

 The Auditor General for Wales examines how public bodies manage and spend public money, and the Wales Audit Office provides the staff and resources to enable him to carry out his work.
-Further information is available on our website.
+Audit Wales is not a legal entity, it is a trademark of the Wales Audit Office, and is the umbrella identity of the Auditor General for Wales and the Wales Audit Office.
+The Wales Audit Office is the employer of staff.
+Further information is available on the Audit Wales website.

 Under data protection law you have rights to ask for a copy of the current personal information held about you and to object to data processing that causes unwarranted and substantial damage and distress.
-To obtain a copy of the personal information we hold about you or discuss any objections or concerns, please write to The Information Officer, Wales Audit Office, 24 Cathedral Road, Cardiff, CF11 9LJ or email firstname.lastname@example.org You may also contact our Data Protection Officer at the same address.
+To obtain a copy of the personal information we hold about you or discuss any objections or concerns, please write to The Information Officer, Audit Wales, 24 Cathedral Road, Cardiff, CF11 9LJ or email firstname.lastname@example.org.
+You can also contact our Data Protection Officer at this address.

-If you need further information about your rights under data protection law or want to complain about how we are handling your personal data, you may contact the Information Commissioner at: Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF, or by email at email@example.com or by telephone 01625 545745.
+If you require further information about your rights under data protection law or wish to complain about how we are handling your personal data, you may contact the Information Commissioner at: Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF, or by email at email@example.com or by telephone 01625 545745.